 2. Purge your emails and clean your home desk

 You’ve cleaned out your physical bag or briefcase – now turn to your inbox.
 Sunday night is the perfect time to purge your inbox of those emails that you know are spam.
 Don’t rifle through the whole virtual stack, but take a few minutes to skim the real rubbish off the top.
-Flag those that look particularly important and leave other reputable correspondence unopened until you’re back in the work zone tomorrow morning.
+Flag those that business emails look particularly important and leave other reputable correspondence unopened until you’re back in the work zone tomorrow morning.

 3. Sort out your diary and write a to-do list